Engine 2, our older brush truck.

 A sheet of plywood at the gatehouse was daubed with a rant that began, “Fire bans violate human rights!”
 The sheriff had imposed one a few days earlier, when we were having one Red Flag Warning after another.
 Had the fire happened five days earlier, before the snow, it might have jumped the highway and gone who knows where.

 As we work, the undersheriff and a deputy are looking around.
 The deputy says that the people who reported the fire were “hinky.”

 He is intrigued by a set of car keys lying on an old generator, and points out a set of tracks that go up to a propane grill behind the castle, walked around, and then came back down.
 He thinks someone might still be in the area.
 “Watch your six,” he advises.

 That was comforting.
 And then we do hear two far-off rifle shots, and it is not hunting season.

 But despite the deputy’s efforts to create a scenario where the fire was started by some sort of “transients” warming themselves at a different propane grill on the gift-shop porch, the Colorado Bureau of Investigation arson team that came later gave their opinion thus: “Probably electrical.”

 I don’t know how this fits with the romantic-fantasy castle image, but there is something “hinky” about that area.
 Maybe it needs a feng-shui treatment.
-Maybe it’s just Jim Bishop’s sometimes-chaotic energy.7)In an alternative reality, I think he could be one of those “sovereign citizen” types who dies in a shoot-out with federal marshals.
+Maybe it’s just Jim Bishop’s sometimes-chaotic energy.

 Even though visitors park right on the highway in plain sight, every summer there are reports of car break-ins.
 Since no one lives nearby year-around, the criminals must be driving up there themselves and parking there too.
 Yet they are never caught.